MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

     - Manually copy the formulas from unaffected cells.

 - It is highly likely there are some conditional formatting errors.
 Please report these so they can be addressed.

+## Roadmap

+### BulkCQsPreparation.ps1

+- Investigate Resource Account priority lookup when resource account type is AA
+- Investigate Teams Channel logic

+### BulkCQsProvisioning.ps1

+- Assign a phone number to a new resource account

+### BulkCQs spreadsheet

+- Address conditional formatting isue with the Agent01 - Agent20 fields